-If You Are Interested In Becoming A Genetic Counselor
+Are You Interested In Becoming A Genetic Counselor?

-NEW FOR 2022: Alliance of five genetic counseling programs, including the University of Pennsylvania, are collaborating to increase diversity and inclusion with student scholarships,
+Five genetic counseling programs, including the University of Pennsylvania, are collaborating to increase diversity and inclusion with student scholarships, post-graduate training, and

-Ten students will be selected yearly to receive full tuition support and a cost of living stipend.
+A total of ten students will be selected each year to receive full tuition support